Configuring QMK

 is what will appear in the list of devices (for example, in the ‘Bluetooth & other devices’ page of Windows, and in a notification when the device is first connected and being ‘installed’).

-VIA Configurator will in future switch to using the value of PRODUCT
+VIA Configurator will switch to using the value of keyboard_name

 Note that spaces are allowed.